micro-webapps/webconf-spec/dev/README.md

 ## Merging the webconf-spec formatted files

 Although the webconf-spec describes the configuration of the single web application, all the implementations SHOULD expect the set of webconf-spec formatted files as the input.
 This allows to configure multiple web applications running on the single virtualhost served in different locations.
-In case of two config files with the same options which are in contrast to each other, the implementation MUST treat it as an error.
+In case of two config files with the same properties which are in contrast to each other, the implementation MUST treat it as an error.

 The example of merging two configuration files using the locations section.
 The first configuration: